What Are Mortgages: How Mortgages Work Explained in Simple Terms

 1. Identify your needs: Consider what’s important for you, whether it’s low monthly payments, stability in payment amounts, or flexibility.

-2. Look into fixed-rate mortgages: They offer predictable payments for the whole term of the mortgage, which helps in budgeting with certainty.
+2. Look into fixed-rate mortgages: They offer predictable payments for the fixed period of the mortgage, which helps in budgeting with certainty.

-3. Explore adjustable-rate mortgages (ARMs): ARMs might start with lower rates than fixed-rate mortgages, making them appealing if you plan to move or refinance before rates adjust.
+3. Explore variable rate mortgages: These might start with competitive rates, making them appealing if you expect rates to fall or plan to remortgage before rates increase.

-4. Investigate interest-only mortgages: With these, you pay only the interest for a set period, which can reduce your initial monthly outgoings but will increase later.
+4. Investigate interest-only mortgages: With these, you pay only the interest for a set period, which can reduce your initial monthly outgoings but will require a repayment strategy for the capital.

 5. Understand mortgage terms: The length of your mortgage affects both your monthly payments and the total interest paid over time.